 Quarrels over the succession to Muhammad

-There were several groups opposed to the Umayyads who thought they knew who Muhammad had wanted to succeed him (as caliph - the word just means "successor").
+There were several groups opposed to the Umayyads who thought they knew who Muhammad had wanted to succeed him (the caliph - the word means "successor" or "deputy", whose duty was to uphold the Sharia, the rules and precepts by which the community of Muslims was governed.)

 The Battle of Karbala by Abbas al-Musavi, c 1900.
 Brooklyn Museum (Wikimedia).